 and professionalism, Nursing Informatics can become a strong and integral part of Canadian nursing science.
 With this goal in mind, the

-The BSN Nursing Program has adopted Nursing Informatics as an integral component of the curriculum.
+The BSN Nursing Programs have adopted Nursing Informatics as an integral component of the curriculum.

 The Canadian Nursing Informatics Association